xenosf/CTF-Writeups/README.md

 This repo contains write-ups and some personal thoughts on the CTFs in which I have participated.

-## GitHub Pages
+## GitHub Repo
-You can also read these write-ups on the [GitHub Pages site](https://blog.xeniafiorenza.me).
+You can also read these write-ups on the [GitHub Repo](https://github.com/xeniafiorenza/CTF-Writeups/).

 ## CTFs
 * SMU Whitehacks 2021